Michael Speaks: Record Deal

 One winning performance, at the Apollo Theater, caught the attention of executives at East West Records.
 The label signed Speaks to a six-figure record deal.
 "I cut my first single, 'Whatever You Need,' which debuted at number 49 on the Billboard Top 200 music chart," he said.
 "I had my record deal for three years, and worked with Missy Elliott and Babyface.
 Shortly after, I decided I wanted to go back to my gospel roots.”

 It was around this time that a friend called Speaks to say that a band, Next Movement, needed a singer to sit in for some performances at Bally's.
 The opportunity to take the stage in the world's entertainment capital was irresistible; Speaks arrived in Las Vegas in 1997, and it was not long before the band invited him to become a permanent member.

 In the years since, Speaks has formed his own band, Hypnotic.
 He also performs regularly with Mocha – a group composed of former Next Movement members.
 "I think the Strip is more open to African-American performers now," Speaks said.
 "Vegas has taken us for granted for a while, but now I think they realize that we are a necessity to the glam and entertainment of Vegas.”

 Present day

 In August 2013, Speaks issued On the Move Again, featuring the single "What Would You Do."
 He describes his music as "universal soul," which he says is based on showcasing positive themes.
 “I was born with a spirit of joy," Speaks said, "and I tell everyone that if you seek the kingdom of heaven first in your life, everything else will grow.”

 In 2013, he released the digital single "God Can Do Anything" on iTunes and other services.

 In 2017, he featured on Hopsin´s song "Marcus' Gospel" off his album No Shame.

+He’s recently been a part of the StarOne All-Stars band at Blue Martini Las Vegas for many years.
+In April 2024, he began his Sunday residency as the lead singer at the Sin City Seafood Lounge.